 Yup.
-Without knowing it you might be messing up your sleep, mood, digestion, heart, nervous system, muscles, brain and even the development of your teeth and face structure.
-Yayks.
+Without knowing it, you might be messing up your sleep, mood, digestion, heart, nervous system, muscles, brain, and even the development of your teeth and face structure.
+Yikes!

-So, what is correct breathing anyway?
-In short, it means breathing in a way that is physiologically optimal for your body.
-It’s the way you’re designed to breathe, only you were never taught how to.
+Correct breathing means you breathe in a way that is physiologically optimal for your body.
+It’s the way you were designed to breathe, only you were never taught how to.

-The solution to these issues is to become highly conscious of the way you breathe and reshape your habitual way of breathing.
+The solution to these issues is to become aware of the way you breathe and then consciously reshape these patterns.

 The Consequences of Sucking at Breathing

-Bad breathing habits can give rise to a lot of unexpected negative effects on our health and well-being.
+Poor breathing habits can give rise to a lot of unexpected adverse effects.
 Some of the most crucial ones being:

-The nervous system becomes unbalanced — The breath is very important in maintaining a balanced body because each breath has an immediate effect on the nervous system.
-Imagine inhaling being the gas and exhaling the breaks.
-A dysfunctional breathing habit, like a short and forced one, results in a tense body and much higher levels of stress.
+- The nervous system becomes unbalanced — The breath has an immediate impact on the nervous system and plays a vital role in maintaining a balanced body.
+A dysfunctional breathing pattern, like a short and forced one, results in a tense body and much higher levels of stress.

-The airways get tighter – Which makes it harder for the air to make its way to and from the lungs.
-To compensate, we have to work harder and breathe faster to get the same work done.
+- The airways get tighter — That makes it harder for the air to travel from the mouth to the lungs.
+As a result, your body has to work harder and breathe faster.

-The blood vessels constrict — Which can lead to higher blood pressure and which in turn makes the heart work harder.
+- The blood vessels constrict — Which can lead to higher blood pressure and force the heart to work harder.

-Less energy is produced — Bad breathing lessens the body’s ability to deliver oxygen to the cells.
-The cells get stressed and has to prioritize survival instead of development.
+- Less energy gets produced — Bad breathing decreases your body’s ability to deliver oxygen to the cells.
+The cells get stressed and have to prioritize survival instead of development.

-Each and every single one of the processes in the body are dependent on oxygen.
-Some of our most work intensive organs are:
+Every single process in the body is dependent on oxygen.
+Some of our most work-intensive organs are:

-- The heart — Constantly active and beating about 100.000 times in a single day the heart is a huge consumer of oxygen and shortage in supply means the heart can’t pump out blood as effectively.
-This leads to bad circulation and the result can be cold hands and feet.
+- The heart — Constantly active and beating about 100.000 times in a single day, the heart is a massive consumer of oxygen and shortage in supply means the heart can’t pump out blood as efficiently.
+That leads to bad circulation, and cold hands and feet.

-Now, there are plenty more ways that bad breathing effects our bodies, including crooked teeth and “craniofacial abnormalities” but I won’t go into more depth here as I think you get the idea. 🙂
+Now, there are plenty more ways that poor breathing affects our bodies, including crooked teeth and “craniofacial abnormalities” but I won’t go into more depth here.
+I’m sure you get the point: Proper breathing is important.

 1. Breathe through the nose

-The breath should go in and out through the nose.
-Your nose is kind of like a factory that refines and prepares the air coming in to be used by the body as effectively as possible.
+Every breath you take should go in and out through the nose.
+You can think of your nose as a little factory that refines and prepares the air coming in to be used by the body as efficiently as possible.

-When you breathe through your mouth the lungs get a lot more “unfiltered” air that is raw, cold, dry and full of viruses and bacteria.
-Be kind to your lungs and breathe through your nose, will ya?
+When you breathe through your mouth, the lungs get a lot more “unfiltered” air that is raw, cold, dry and full of viruses and bacteria.
+So, be kind to your lungs and breathe through your nose, will ya?

-If you feel like your nose is way to stuffy to close your mouth that’s most likely because you’ve been breathing through your mouth for so long that your nose has adapted.
+If you feel like your nasal passages are too tight to breathe trough, that’s most likely because you’ve been breathing through your mouth for so long that your nose has adapted.

 2. Breathe with the diaphragm

+The air you breathe in through your nose should go all the way down in your belly.
 70–80% of the inhaling should be done by the diaphragm so that your breathing is nice and deep.
-This has a couple of advantages:
+That has a couple of advantages:

-- It helps your lungs with the gas exchange which is much more effective way down in the lungs.
+- It helps your lungs with the gas exchange because it’s much more efficient in the lower parts of the lungs.

-- The diaphragm massages your liver, stomach and intestines and gives these organs a rhythmical balance.
+- The diaphragm ”massages” your liver, stomach, and intestines, giving these organs a rhythmical balance.

-- The lymphatic system, which is important for our immune system, gets the help it needs to get rid of the waste products from the bowels.
+- The lymphatic system, which is important for your immune system, gets the help it needs to get rid of the waste products from the bowels.

 - The pressure in the chest and belly is decreased so that the heart won’t have to work as hard.

-- As the chest gets more relaxed so does the neck and shoulders and a s a result the likelihood of pain in these areas go down.
+- The chest becomes more relaxed, and so does the neck and shoulders.
+As a result, the likelihood of pain in these areas goes down.

 3. Breathe relaxed

-No matter what we want to do, we do it better if we are relaxed.
-Since our breathing reflect our thoughts, feelings and physical body it means that situations that have us feeling tense also lead to tense and stressed breathing.
-This way of breathing then leads to a lack of oxygen which in turn makes the body and brain even more stressed.
+No matter what you want to do, you’ll do it better if you’re relaxed.
+Since your breathing reflects your thoughts and feelings, situations that make you feel tense also lead to tense and stressed breathing pattern.
+That way of breathing then leads to a lack of oxygen which, in turn, makes your body and brain even more stressed.

-By taking control of our breathing and making it more relaxed, our body tunes in and becomes relaxed as well which leads to better functioning in general.
+By taking control of your breathing and making it more relaxed, your body ”tunes in” and becomes relaxed as well, which leads to better functioning in general.

-When the body is relaxed, health is good, energy is high and it becomes easier to be happy and loving toward yourself and others.
+When your body is relaxed, your health is good, and your energy is high, it becomes easier to be happy and loving toward yourself and others.

 Everything has a natural rhythm — the ocean waves, the seasons, the moon.
 Your body is no different.
-The rhythm of the heart is measured in EKG and the brain in EEG.
+The rhythm of your heart is measured in EKG and the brain in EEG.

-The hormones in the body follows our natural rhythm.
-One example the melatonin that is released when we’re going to sleep.
+The hormones in the body follow our natural rhythm.
+One example is melatonin that is released when you’re going to sleep.

-Optimal breathing is no different, it’s in the rhytm we find well-being.
-When everything is in tune the body functions at it’s very best.
+Optimal breathing is no different: When everything is in tune, your body functions at it’s very best.

 5. Breathe silently